 Iran president slams US for spreading 'fear' over virus

-President Hassan Rouhani accused the United States on Wednesday of trying to spread "fear" in Iran over a coronavirus outbreak that has killed 15 people in the Islamic republic.
+Tehran, Feb 26 (AFP) President Hassan Rouhani on Wednesday accused the United States of trying to spread "fear" in Iran over a deadly outbreak of the novel coronavirus.
+Coronavirus has claimed the lives of 19 people among 139 infections in Iran, including the deputy health minister -- making it the deadliest outbreak outside China.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)